ccdle12/applied-cryptography-notes/chapter-1/docs/8-basic-cryptographic-terminology.md

 * The keys *e* and *d* the previous definition is referred to as a *key pair* and is sometimes denoted as (e, d). *e* and *d* could be the same.

 * To *construct* an encryption scheme, it requires one to select a message space *M*, a ciphertext space *C*, a key space *K*, a set of encryption transformations `{Ee: e ∈ K}` and a corresponding set of decryption transformations `{Dd: d ∈ K}`.

+## Achieving Confidentiality

+Two parties Alice and Bob, first choose and exchange a key pair secretly `(e, d)`.
+If Alice wants to send a message `m ∈ M` to Bob, she computes `c = Ee(m)` and sends `c` to Bob.
+When Bob receives `c`, decrypts it using `Dd(c) = m` and recovers the original message `m`.

+Why use keys as oppossed to one encryption function and corresponding decryption function?

+Using keys, we can continously change the keys.
+This is similar to having a pad lock and continously changing the combination.